ThejaswiniTM/2019_06_COGZY/Assignments/Readme.md

 ### Assignment 1

 1. Write a brief history of Java Programming Language
+   a.
+Java is a pure object oriented programming language
+   b.
+Java is a platform independent programming language
+   c.
+Easy to understand
+   d.
+James Gosling is the father of Java programming
+   e.
+Java was started as a project by OAK by James Gosling in 1991.
+   f.
+The Java program can be wriiten once, run anywhere
+   g.
+Java programming were simple,reboust,portable,object-oriented,secured
+   h.
+Java is a high level lamguage and high performance programming language.
+   i.
+Java is implemented in number of places like web application,mobile application etc
+   j.
+Java applications are compiled to byte code and can be run on any Java Virtual Machine(JVM).

 2. Explain Primitive types in Java
+   There are 8 primitive data types in Java

+   1. byte - range 1 byte
+   2. short - range 2 byte
+   3. int - range 4 byte
+   4. long range 8 byte
+   These are integer data types.

+   5. float - range 4 byte
+   6. double - range 8 byte
+   These are real data types

+   7. char - range 2 byte
+   These are character data type

+   8. boolean - 1 bit (true or false)
+   These are logical data type

 3. What are the different programming constructs in java?
 Explain with examples.

+   There are three programming constructs in java
+     1. Sequence
+     2. Selection
+     3. Repeatation

+    1. Sequence constructs tells to the processor which statement should be executed next
+       Ex: goto statement, break statement

+    2. Selection constructs provides the condition
+       Ex: if statement, case statement

+    3. Iteration constructs invoke group or one or moore statements to be executed repeateadly
+       Ex: for loop, while loop

 ---